Candidates: Are you interviewing and need support?

 The Talent Board’s report offers insights into candidate experience.
-At HireVue Horizon 2019, attendees got their own insights on what really matters for candidate experience from Marci Sigmund, Senior Director of Global Talent Acquisition for Caleres, Jared Bazzell, Senior Manager of Talent Acquisition for CDW, and James Spearing, Recruitment and Resourcing Leader for PwC Canada.
+At HireVue Horizon 2019, attendees got their own insights on what really matters for candidate experience from Marci Sigmund, Senior Director of Global Talent Acquisition for Caleres and Jared Bazzell, Senior Manager of Talent Acquisition for CDW.

 Discussions around and surveys on candidate experience don’t often touch on the need for authenticity.
 Authenticity not only in the candidate experience itself, but in how the company portrays its employer brand before, during, and after recruitment.

-For all three companies, an authentic candidate experience starts on their career pages.
+For both companies, an authentic candidate experience starts on their career pages.